morphonets/cx3d/README.md

   1. Clone the repository
   2. Import into IntelliJ/Eclipse/NetBeans IDE
   3. Run [sc.iview.cx3d.commands.RandomBranchingDemo](https://github.com/morphonets/cx3d/blob/master/src/main/java/sc/iview/cx3d/commands/RandomBranchingDemo.java)
+  4. Do you want to write your own plugin based on Cx3D?
+Use the [template project](https://github.com/morphonets/minimal-cx3d-example-project)!

 ### To run the original Cx3D demos and tutorials from the CLI